c-hydro/fp-docker/README.rst

 			- RUN_NAME='fp_run'
 			- RUN_ENS=false

 		The users have to be check that the dynamic datasets are in the SOURCE_DATA_DYNAMIC_SOURCE.
-Particularly,
+Particularly:

 			- the wrf datasets elaborated by the Hyde Docker;
 			- the observed datasets for the previous 24 hours available on the **docker_testcase** folders hosted by github.